noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 As the host introduced the item, a number of weapons were laid out on the stage.
 There were swords, spears, axes, daggers, and unusual weapons like morning stars.
-Even from a distance and from the eyes of a layman, I could tell that every weapon lined up on the stage was top-notch but… there was one thing that bothered me more.
+Even from a distance and from the eyes of a layman, I could tell that every weapon lined up on the stage was top-notch but... there was one thing that bothered me more.

 [...Kaito? ...Do you... want that?]